descope/node-sdk/README.md

 // An access key must have a name and expiration, other fields are optional.
 // Roles should be set directly if no tenants exist, otherwise set
 // on a per-tenant basis.
-await descopeClient.management.accessKey.create(
-  'key-name',
+// If userId is supplied, then authorization would be ignored, and access key would be bound to the users authorization await descopeClient.management.accessKey.create( 'key-name',
   123456789, // expiration time